MicrosoftDocs/windows-powershell-docs/docset/windows/netadapter/set-netadapterencapsulatedpackettaskoffload.md

 ```

 ### -VxlanUDPPortNumber
-The port number to use for the VXLAN UDP destination port.
+Specifies the port number to use for the VXLAN UDP destination port.

 ```yaml
 Type: UInt16